KevinBurton/reddit-clone/README.md

 git subtree push --prefix dist/ origin gh-pages
 Go to the repository and got to the branch.
 Click on the settings button and go down to GitHub Pages.

+As an example, the current ng github-pages:deploy does the following:

+creates GitHub repo for the current project if one doesn't exist rebuilds the app at the current HEAD creates a local gh-pages branch if one doesn't exist moves your app to the gh-pages branch and creates a commit edit the base tag in index.html to support github pages pushes the gh-pages branch to github returns back to the original HEAD

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).